Data-Science-for-Linguists-2022/Class-Lounge/guestbooks/guestbook_caroline.md

 - **One thing I learned:** I learned about another model of Decompositional Semantics, so that's always exciting.
 The coding seems intense!
 I would give pustejovsky's qualia theory a look if you haven't gotten the chance before.

+> Thanks for your comments, Misha!
+For my presentation and final project submission, I am hoping to include a write-up from my own perspective, informed by the original UDS  paper, about the implications of the UDS framework pertaining to other types of langauge datasets.
+I would have liked to look into this more, but, yeah, the UDS dataset / decomp toolkit threw me for quite a loop, so I wasn't able to do exactly what I originally envisioned.

 ### Rohan's Notes:

 - **One thing I liked:** Your project is fascinating!
 I really like the idea of taking two datasets that study different things and examining them through the context of the other one.
 I hope you get all your data figured out, I think the analysis should be fascinating!